Jack the Ripper (1976)

 US and Swiss discs include a bonus trailer and deleted scenes as well as more language options.
 The UK disc is the only one to include English subtitles for the German audio track.

 Cuts?
 The film is completely uncut.
-German language print - credits are in German.
+German language print - title and credits are in German.

 Summary